jorix/OL-FeaturePopups/README.md

     ...
 ```

 The control shows two types of selection popups: **single feature** or **features list** (with two or more features).
-And in a list popup can be seen each feature in a single popup.
+Into a list of features can be seen each feature in a single popup.

 Also supports hover popups simultaneously with the selection.
-In the case of a cluster (with more than one feature) can display all items oor only display the number of items.
+In the case of a cluster (with more than one feature) can display all items or only display the number of items.

 Examples:
 ---------